YAY…You chose Caitlin Amy…

 Teamwork.
 BOOM!

-Choosing a place to get ready pre ceremony can be tricky as there are so many variables to think of.
-If possible, selecing a place with nice light and character, over small hotel rooms can make a huge difference.
-Of course, it is about you and not your background, but having a spot that is more charming, can give the images a little something extra.
-It can also be a good idea to try and get ready close to your partner, so that transport for people in between is kept to a minimum, making logistics much more simple.
+Choosing a place to get ready before your ceremony can be tricky, as there are a few things to consider.
+If possible, selecting a space with nice light and character, rather than a small hotel room, can make a huge difference in your photos.
+Of course, it’s all about you, not your background, but having a charming spot can give your images that little extra something.

 You will likely be co-ordinating timing with multiple different suppliers such as make-up, hair, flowers and cars.
 What time are the flowers arriving?
 What time does hair and make-up need to be completed?
 There can be a few things to juggle and the vendors you are working with will have some great advice for you.
 Please let me know if I can help with any thing regarding photo times in relation to other vendor timings.